 Stocks are selected from the investment universe based on a range of quantitative criteria (e.g. sales figures, opportunities to optimise cost structures, R&D investment, patents filed, definition of addressable markets, etc.) and qualitative criteria (e.g. company strategic vision, product roadmap, management feedback, competitive environment, M&A strategy, etc.).
-In addition to the thematic approach, these companies are selected on the basis of an active, fundamental bottom-up approach in which the main selection criteria are financial and strategic analysis, combined with an assessment of valuation and earnings momentum.
+In addition to the thematic approach, these companies are selected on the basis of an active, fundamental bottom-up approach in which the main selection criteria are financial and strategic analysis, combined with an assessment of valuation approach in which the main selection criteria are financial and strategic analysis, combined with an assessment of valuation and earnings momentum.
 The managers also look at macroeconomic factors and extra-financial criteria such as the organisation and quality of management.